Nut Free Pesto

 • Salt: Just a pinch to start, then taste and adjust as needed.

-For the full recipe and instructions, see below.
+For the full list of ingredients and instructions, click here.

 1. Combine basil leaves (remove any thick stems), spinach, garlic cloves, parmesan, a pinch of salt, and freshly squeezed lemon into a food processor.
 Blend on high, while slowly pouring in the olive oil.